What Happens if You Overpay the IRS?

 Wait

 Unfortunately, the IRS doesn’t refund overpayments via direct deposit, as it does for the bulk of traditional refunds.
 Rather, it will mail out a check to your address of record.
-Even worse, this process is currently taking longer than 20 weeks.
+Even worse, this process is currently taking at most 20 weeks.

-For this reason, it can sometimes make sense to simply apply your overpayment to your estimated taxes.
-If you won’t get your check for five months or more, you may very well be filing your next year’s taxes before that check would even arrive in your mailbox.
+For this reason, it can sometimes make sense to apply your overpayment to your estimated taxes.
+If you do not get your check for five months or more, you may very well be filing your next year’s taxes before that check would even arrives in your mailbox.
 In that case, applying your overpayment to your estimated taxes effectively speeds up the time it takes to get your money back.

 Alternate Option: Wait for the IRS